-Melissa V. Harris-Perry is professor of political science at Tulane University, where she is founding director of the Anna Julia Cooper Project on Gender, Race, and Politics in the South.
+Melissa V. Harris-Perry is professor of political science at Tulane University.
 She previously served on the faculties of the University of Chicago and Princeton University.
 Her academic research is inspired by a desire to investigate the challenges facing contemporary black Americans and to better understand the multiple, creative ways that African Americans respond to these challenges.
 She is also an award winning author and the host of MSNBC’s “Melissa Harris-Perry.”

-Sara Kugler received her B.A. in Latin American Studies at Tulane University, where she studied the Cuban Revolution’s approach to eliminating racism and its implications for racial equity in the country.
-As a student she worked as a research intern for the Anna Julia Cooper Project and volunteered with the community organization Voice of the Ex-Offender (VOTE).
-Sara is originally from Silver Spring, Maryland, and is now a proud resident of New Orleans.
+Sara Kugler joined the Anna Julia Cooper Project as a research intern in Fall of 2011.
+She received her B.A. in Latin American Studies at Tulane University, where she studied the Cuban Revolution’s approach to eliminating racial discrimination and its implications for racial equity in the country.
+Sara additionally works with the nonprofit organizations VOTE (Voice of the Ex-Offender) and the Greater New Orleans Fair Housing Action Center.